 The most chaotic attachment dysfunction is that of the disorganized style.
 This person likely grew up with a severe amount of childhood abuse which could be physical, emotional or sexual in nature.
 Core trust issues are often impaired and the grown-up relationships tend to be volatile, dramatic and often highly hurtful.

 A common personality disorder to develop from a disorganized attachment style is a borderline personality disorder.
 This condition is marked by high emotional reactivity, black or white relationships, patterns of self-harm and risk-taking, and constant fears of abandonment.

 Once again, a person with a disorganized attachment style often burns through loving relationships.

 Because addictive disorders often are lonely, isolative diseases, attachment disorders can contribute to addiction.
 As people become more detached from others with less stable supports, they become quite lonely and constantly at risk for relapse.
 On the contrary, stable attachments seem to be highly predictive of long-term recovery.
 Relationships seem to be the key ingredient.
 Examples of such relationships could include stable recovery relationships such as a sponsor or therapist, in addition to loving friendships and romantic partners.

 Spend some time pondering how you attach to others.
 If you notice continual patterns of relationships that break down, we need to work through these on a deeper level.
-Psychotherapy can help restore attachment problems and move you closer to a secure attachment style if you aren’t already there.
+Psychotherapy can help resolve attachment problems and move you closer to a secure attachment style if you aren’t already there.
 This seems to happen not heavily by the content of the psychotherapy, but more through the bond that develops.
 Through a caring clinical relationship, you can experience something new upon which to build.
 Everything we know about long-term recovery connects to this significant concept – Relationships ARE Recovery!